hengyu89/UCSD_HW2_Portfolio/README.md

 ## What I've done

+I followed the whole requirements in the assignment "README.md" file, and here are some typical details to explain.

-So in this repository, I create a portfolio of mine, which includes five areas:
+In this repository, I create a portfolio of mine, which includes five areas:

 * Top bar with a navigation.